fsharp/fsharp.org/guides/mac-linux-cross-platform/index.md

       #r @"./lib/FAKE/tools/FakeLib.dll"

 * If your build executes binaries and tasks, make sure the “x” permissions are set for Fsc.exe etc. and all other executables triggered by xbuild.

-*	TeamCity compiler is stricter about “ExtensionAttribute” on assemblies (Mono 3.0.0)

-*	Nuget package restore: https://nuget.codeplex.com/workitem/3435.
+* Nuget package restore bug: https://nuget.codeplex.com/workitem/3435.
 In NuGet.targets, the
   "solutionDir" argument has an extra space.
 This breaks package restore on Mono.